SAP-samples/teched2025-DT266/exercises/ex05/README.md

     <br>
+ 2. Choose for:
- 2. Choose the plan mode logical.
+    - the plan mode: Logical
+    - for the node execution time mode: Cumulative Active Time

     > 🟠 _**Remark:**_ The SQL query plan has two types of plan modes: **`logical`** and **`physical`**.
     > - _Logical operators:_ define the sequence of operations required to perform the query.